jmgress/aigeneral/slides/Slides.md

 ---

-### New AI Tools in the Classroom
+## What are some new AI Tools that can be used in education?

 - 🧑‍🏫 Adaptive tutors
 - 📝 Automated essay feedback
-- 🧪 Simulations for science
+- 🧪 Simulations for science and other disiplines
 - 🗣️ Accessibility tools like speech-to-text
+- 📝 many others...

 📚 AI empowers more inclusive learning